gjwdyk/BigIP-Lab/VMImport/README.md

 Replace the image file name, i.e. the `S3Key` value (`ImageFileName.ova` on the example above), with the actual image file name in the AWS S3 import bucket (after you copied the `.ova` file to AWS S3 import bucket).

 Also replace the `Description` value to something representative.
-When there are multiple users in an AWS account, imported image can quicky lost amongst many other imported images, and `Description` field can help to differentiate one to the other images.
+When there are multiple users in an AWS account, imported image can quicky lost amongst many other images (in form of SnapShots and AMIs), and `Description` field can help to differentiate one to the other images.

 The `containers.json` file is pretty dynamic and needs to be modified everytime you imported different VM image into AWS i.e. the `containers.json` file is specific per imported image.